 - Cover the canvas with contact paper- this makes the surface wipeable.

 - Add your words.
 I tried my best to stay lined up, but I never worry about it being exactly perfect.
-I took words from classic conversation hearts, but you can do any thing, even names of people you love.
-I find it easiest to add one row vertically and one horizontally first then fill the columns in .
+I took words from classic conversation hearts, but you can do anything, even names of people you love.
+It is easiest to add one row vertically and one horizontally first then fill the columns in.

 - Write the words out on some paper.

-- Add a marker and a kid and watch them amaze you with their skills!
-As my son was doing this I noticed he touched the letters, squished them and traced a few with his hand.
-My cuddly guy ( he’ll hate that I said that in a year or two) seems to have a real need for kinesthetic elements in his lessons.
+- Add a marker and a kid!
+Now watch them amaze you with their skills as they complete this Valentine’s Day word search!
+As my son was doing this, I noticed he touched the letters, squished them, and traced a few with his hand.
+My cuddly guy seems to have a real need for kinesthetic elements in his lessons.

-- I also noticed how he was holding his marker, after I took these pictures.
-He has a natural tendency to twist his wrist like that for cutting but it’s the first time I have witnessed it for writing.
-Not sure if it was just because of the raised letters but I am going to watch him much closer … Any tips of correcting this ?
-Experience with this particular tendency?
-I am going to have him write on the wall more ( forces proper grip) but if you have any other awesome ideas please share !
+- I also noticed how he was holding his marker after I took these pictures.
+He has a natural tendency to twist his wrist like that for cutting, but it’s the first time I have witnessed it for writing.
+Not sure if it was just because of the raised letters of the Valentine’s Day word search, but I am going to watch him much closer.